kennolot/CTF-pi/1.weak_credentials/ctfpi1_0/README.md

 People sometimes forget to change default passwords in a hurry, or also set a very weak password and think they'll change it later.
 Let's try and see if this is the case here.

+This simple challenge shows that even a person without computer skills can just guess weak passwords.

 ### Prerequisites

-Be on your Raspberry Pi(VNC, Raspi connect, keyboard&mouse)
+Your Raspberry Pi has remote connection set up via Raspberry Pi Connect or VNC.

-Have cloned this repository and are inside the `ctfpi1_0` directory
+Have cloned this `CTF-pi` repository and are inside the `ctfpi1_0` directory.